FREQUENTLY ASKED QUESTIONS

 Q: How is a co-op managed?

 A: Cooperative apartment complexes may be managed by a hired individual who serves as an independent contractor or payroll employee; or the complex may be managed by a management company whose business is to professionally oversee complexes of this type.
-The River House, for instance, is managed by Hudson North Management, LLC, a professional management company deemed be a more cost-effective direction for the co-op, with far more services and expertise than an individual could provide.
+The River House, for instance, is managed by REM Residential, a professional management company deemed be a more cost-effective direction for the co-op, with far more services and expertise than an individual could provide.
 Benefits derived from a professional management company are many and include year-round management without the monetary compensation of vacation and sick time that would be normally allocated to a payroll employee, among other advantageous considerations.

 Q: What are the benefits of home ownership in a coop?